Decoding News Narratives: A Critical Analysis of Large Language Models in Framing Detection: Related Work

 \subsection{Automatic Framing Detection}

-Various NLP methodologies have been used to automate framing detection.
-Early studies in framing detection primarily utilised Topic Modeling, Structural Topic Modeling, and Hierarchical Topic Modeling to uncover themes and topics within large datasets \cite{DIMAGGIO2013570, nguyen-etal-2015-tea, gilardi2021}.
-These methods, while effective in identifying ``what'' is being discussed, often fall short in revealing ``how'' information is framed.
+A wide range of NLP methods has been proposed for automatic framing detection.
+Early studies primarily relied on topic modeling approaches, including Topic Modeling, Structural Topic Modeling, and Hierarchical Topic Modeling, to uncover themes in large document collections \cite{DIMAGGIO2013570, nguyen-etal-2015-tea, gilardi2021}.
+While effective for identifying what is discussed, these methods often provide limited insight into how issues are framed.

 Latent Dirichlet Allocation (LDA) Topic Modeling, for instance, served as a starting point for creating lists of frames deductively in tools like the one presented by \citet{bhatia_openframing_2021} for computational framing analysis.
 However, as noted by \citet{ali_survey_2022}, the emphasis in such approaches remains on detecting topics rather than the nuanced framing of those events.
 The focus on topics could also derive from the connections between agenda setting and framing strategies in computational social sciences, with studies analysing these two phenomena together \cite{field_framing_2018}.